sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 Now that the `MsgSetName` is defined, you have to define the handler that actually executes the `Msg`.

-In a new file called `handler.go` in the `nameservice` package, we start off with:
+In a new file called `handler.go` in the `nameservice` package, start off with:

 ```go
 package nameservice